diamirio/Endpoints/README.md

 // A call encapsulates the request that is sent to the server and the type that is expected in the response. let call = AnyCall<DataResponseParser>(Request(.get, "gifs/random", query: ["tag": "cat", "api_key": "dc6zaTOxFJmzC"]))

-// A session wraps `URLSession` and allows you to start the request for the call and get the parsed response object (or an error) in a completion block. let session = Session(with: client)
+// A session wraps `URLSession` and allows you to start the request for the call and get the parsed response object (or an error). let session = Session(with: client)

-// enable debug-mode to log network traffic session.debug = true

 // start call
 let (body, httpResponse) = try await session.dataTask(for: call)